waris206/SkyNav_ai/README.md

 # SkyNav AI
+Here’s a shortened version of your statement:

-SkyNav AI is an advanced navigation system built with C++ to provide intelligent routing and navigation solutions.
-This project leverages modern AI techniques to enhance user experience and optimize travel paths.
+**SkyNav** is an advanced navigation system built with C++ to provide optimized routing and navigation solutions.

 ## Features